Cookbook

 You can work with the project in development mode:

-, or when it's ready for production:yarn build
+yarn dev, or when it's ready for production:yarn buildto generate the production build.

 # 2. Can I build a docker image with shopware-pwa inside?